emanuelefaja/guide2life/health/biochemicals/neurotransmitters/dopamine.md

 > "Dopamine is the molecule that makes us look at things outside the boundaries of our skin, to be in pursuit of things." **Andrew Huberman.**

 Dopamine is a neurotransmitter, a chemical messenger in the brain that plays a crucial role regulating movement, motivation, drive, craving, time-perception, and reward mechanisms.

+Dopamine is often called the "molecule of more" because it drives us to seek out rewards and motivates us to pursue our goals.
+It helps us learn from past experiences and shapes our future behavior.

 It is an ancient molecule that has been present in living organisms for hundreds of millions of years.
 It is found not only in humans but also in many other animals, including vertebrates and invertebrates.
 It was discovered in 1957 by Arvid Carlsson and Nils-Åke Hillarp at the National Heart Institute of Sweden.